KeckObservatory/mKTL/doc/example/daemon.rst

 method.
 Most daemons will not take advantage of this method; this example daemon is likewise too simple to require it.

+A more complex example, such as a proxy for some other key/value protocol, might establish all of the :class:`Item` instances, and the in the :func:`Daemon.setup_final` method, it would take whatever actions are necessary in the foreign protocol to subscribe to event broadcasts.

 JSON description of items
 -------------------------